 A recess in a deck structure which is exposed to the weather and which has an opening that extends from deck to deck without a means of closing is an excluded space, if the interior width of the space is not greater than the width of the opening and extension of the space into the structure is not greater than twice the width of the opening.
-In order to be considered to extend from deck to deck, the depth of any curtain plate at the entrance of the recess cannot exceed by more than one inch the depth of the adjoining deck beams.
 (See § 69.75, figure 10.)